andyvand/sy201/README.md

 - Reminders<p>

+	- There will be a 12-week exam review session on Sunday night, 28 Oct, starting at 2000 in NI227.
 	- The 12-week exam review study guide is now available in the `referenceLib` directory.
 	- The 12-week exam will be held on Tuesday, 30 Oct, in MI294 during our regular Lab period.

 - Readings<p>